 Of the 1,696 Mechanical Engineering degrees granted each year at the Doctors degree research scholarship level, 17% percent are awarded to women and the other 83% percent are men.
 Did you know that California has more students being awarded a degree in Mechanical Engineering than any other state in the US?
 In fact, California awarded 223 degrees last year!
 The average annual income for an undergraduate degree in Mechanical Engineering is $63,500.

-Georgia Institute of Technology-Main Campus, Colorado School of Mines and Massachusetts Institute of Technology are three schools popular for Mechanical Engineering programs.
-In fact, around 44 Georgia Institute of Technology-Main Campus students are pursuing a Doctors degree research scholarship in Mechanical Engineering.
+Massachusetts Institute of Technology, Stanford University and Georgia Institute of Technology-Main Campus are three schools popular for Mechanical Engineering programs.
+In fact, around 57 Massachusetts Institute of Technology students are pursuing a Doctors degree research scholarship in Mechanical Engineering.
 Take a look at the college options in the table below.

 The highest paying career for Mechanical Engineering majors is Architectural and Engineering Managers.
 But, something else to think about is how many job openings there currently is.
 A position that is in high need that a degree in Mechanical Engineering can prepare you for is Engineering Teachers, Postsecondary.